MarcBickel/project_gobigorgohome/README.md

     - Is there a general tendency discernable amongst orders ?
 Is it possible to extract buyer's profiles to be able to see if they hover aroung grade A good or are biaised towards grade E food ?
     - Pinpoint specific diets
     - Recommendation system, where similar foods are bagged together, and the best nutritionnal score amongst them is then recommended to the user.
+- Establish food ranking, base on nutritionnal score, and other additionnal criteria if needed- Sort data into different nutritionnal score
+- Notice significant differences between different nutritionnal grades
+- Focus on food with grade E (the worst)
+    - Are the sugar levels related to the grade attribution ?
+    - Is there a way to avoid foods that are in this category ?

+- Link the two databases together
+    - Is there a general tendency discernable amongst orders ?
+Is it possible to extract buyer's profiles to be able to see if they hover aroung grade A good or are biaised towards grade E food ?
+    - Pinpoint specific diets
+    - Recommendation system, where similar foods are bagged together, and the best nutritionnal score amongst them is then recommended to the user.
 - Establish food ranking, base on nutritionnal score, and other additionnal criteria if needed

 # Questions for TAs